emmanuelsteven/vet_clinic/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please star it if there is need for futher improvement i would love to hear from please drop a description at the issue section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>